kike49/Wedding-Indonesia-page/README.md

 <b><h3>Web development with HTML, CSS and JS using Bootstrap as framework</h3></b>

-This is a first personal project to develop a landing page to display information and collect responses in a form for a event.
-Is a simple page in 3 languages using Bootstrap ans framework for the front end and custom JavaScrip for some functionalities.
+This is a first personal project to develop a landing page to display information and collect responses in a form for an event.
+Is a simple page in 3 languages using Bootstrap as framework for the front end with custom JavaScrip for some functionalities.

-All the content is included on the html.file with references to the custom script.js and styles.css.
-In the font and image folders the external content is included.
+All the content is included on the index.html file with references to the script.js and styles.css.
+In the font and image folders the static elements are present to be loaded.

+The content of the page is displayed using Netlify on https://kike-shintya.netlify.app/